JRMurr/rust-back/README.md

 This works fine in C++ but due to the borrow checker this causes issues in rust.

 So instead on certain calls to get inputs/check for rollbacks the library will return with actions you should take like save frame or rollback to frame X and simulate N frames.

+TODO:

+ - Make it obvious when the user should remove frames from their buffer
+    - could make a struct/trait that would handle the buffer for them (This seems like the better way of doing it)
+    - or just make it obvious in the docs on load you can throw out older frames